faheel/Project-Euler/README.md

-# About
+# Project Euler
-This repo contains my solutions to problems on Project Euler (https://www.projecteuler.net/), in Python and C++.
+This repo contains my solutions to problems on [Project Euler](http://www.projecteuler.net/), in Python and C++.